 - You can customize your monitoring schedule in the range from every hour check to 1 time per month or run tasks whenever you need, at any time.

-- Google rotates competitors for display and there is a dependence of competitors' budget, therefore the list of available competitors can vary greatly from collection to collection and the same competitor may not be included in every data collection session.
+- Google rotates competitors for display and there is a dependence on competitors' budgets, therefore the list of available competitors can vary greatly from collection to collection and the same competitor may not be included in every data collection session.